snel-repo/EMUsort/README.md

     "${SHELL}" <(curl -L micro.mamba.pm/install.sh)

-Make sure to restart terminal (manually, or use `source` to initialize micromamba in the shell), then navigate into the directory where you cloned the repo and create the environment:
+Make sure to restart terminal (manually, or use `source` to initialize micromamba in the shell), then run:

-    cd /path/to/where/you/cloned/EMUsort
-    micromamba env create -f environment.yml
+    cd /path/to/repo_folder # go into EMUsort folder micromamba env create -f environment.yml

 >**Windows:** The final dependencies related to `pip` may not install, returning an error.